Mandatory labelling comes into force in Spain in 2025

 Stricter controls on electronic marketplaces and in the fulfilment sector

-Since 2023, retailers who sell their products via online marketplaces or use fulfilment services must provide appropriate evidence of compliance with the provisions of the German Packaging Ordinance (VerpackVO).
+Since 2023, retailers who sell their products via online marketplaces or use fulfilment services must provide appropriate evidence of compliance with the provisions of the Packaging Ordinance (VerpackVO).
 If this evidence cannot be provided, marketplace operators are obliged to remove the retailers in question from their platforms.
 Similarly, fulfilment service providers may no longer provide services to retailers who are unable to provide the required evidence.

 Reporting obligations for manufacturers and distributors